Castleford: History

 In the 19th century, Castleford became a boomtown with the population growing from 1,000 to 14,000 as collieries opened around the town; however, these collieries closed in the 20th century.
 Ferrybridge Power Station and Kellingley Colliery have also closed (in 2015 and 2016 respectively) and used to employ Castleford residents.
 The newer warehouses and distribution centres in Glasshoughton have brought in many new jobs to the area.

-In 2008 Grand Designs presenter Kevin McCloud and Channel 4 led a community regeneration scheme to redevelop Castleford.
+Grand Designs presenter Kevin McCloud and Channel 4 led a community regeneration scheme, the Big Town Plan, broadcast in 2008, to help Castleford's redevelopment.
+Projects included a new footbridge across the River Aire, designed by McDowell+Benedetti architects and opened in 2008.

 In February 2017 Castleford Swimming Pool closed.
 A new modern leisure facility including a swimming pool is proposed for nearby Pontefract Park.

 Built in 1890 the underpass/bridge made by Deborah Saunt called the Tickle Cock Bridge was established and was refurbished in 2003 and was closed around Christmas 2005, but was completed in 2008.
 Also known by its original name The Tittle Cot bridge but was later changed To Tickle Cock and still has a controversial stance.